United Photoplay Service: History

 Lianhua was formally registered in March 1930 in Hong Kong by Luo Mingyou (Law Ming-yau) and his partner, director Li Minwei (Lai Man-Wai).
 In order to resist the invasion of American films that dominated the box office in Shanghai and other cities, Luo realized he would have to produce films that were equally attractive artistically and equally rigorous in the business of production and distribution.
 The Company put advertisements in movie trade journals that proclaimed it was a modern company that aimed to create a Chinese Hollywood.
 Luo's plan was to build studios in Beijing, Shanghai and Hong Kong, to open a school to give up to date training for both technicians and actors, and to integrate the management of all these elements into a vertical organization on the Hollywood model.

-1931, the entire enterprise transferred operations to the bustling city of Shanghai.
+In 1931, the entire enterprise transferred operations to the bustling city of Shanghai.
 That same year the Bright Moonlight Song and Dance Troupe, founded by Li Jinhui, would integrate with the film company.
 It is the first time a Chinese popular music group of any sort becomes part of the movie industry.
 The company would later prove to be instrumental in the rise of the first generation of shidaiqu music.
 Among the company's leading stars were the actresses Wang Renmei, Li Lili, and Chen Yen-yen, who appeared in many box office successes.

 The studio itself consisted of four branches studios: China Sun (which was also founded by Li Minwei), Dazhonghua Baihe, Shanghai Yingxi, and Xianggong Yingye; all four had been independent studios during the 1920s before being co-opted by Luo in the early 1930s.

 By the mid-1930s, however, Lianhua's fortunes had declined, as the war with the Japanese took its toll on both the company and the city.
 Japanese bombardment destroyed numerous Lianhua holdings including its Studio No. 4, and soon the company was losing money with each film produced.
 By 1936, Luo had left Lianhua's management, and Li Minwei had reformed Minxin as an independent studio using Lianhua's Studio No. 1.
 When the Nationalist forces withdrew from Shanghai in late 1937, it signaled the final collapse of the company.
 By the end of the war, Lianhua had generally been supplanted by other film companies, notably the Xinhua Film Company.

 With the end of the war, several of Lianhua's directors returned to Shanghai from Chongqing, Hong Kong, and other cities.
 Most notably was Cai Chusheng, who returned in 1946 and set about to revive the Lianhua name.
 Thus, the Lianhua Film Society was formed.
 Eventually, this new Lianhua would turn into the Kunlun Film Company (崑崙影片公司), which would go on to produce many of the most significant films of the 1940s, including The Spring River Flows East (Dir.
 Cai Chusheng, Zheng Junli, 1947), and Crows and Sparrows (Dir.
 Zheng Junli 1949).